 Free dress days will be noted on the calendar.
-Students with "Free Dress Passes" distributed during the current school year may use them on non-free dress days with the following exception: Students, K-8 (+ PK-MWF), are not allowed to wear free dress on Wednesdays during the school year, due to weekly all-student Mass attendance.
+Students with "Free Dress Passes" distributed during the current school year may use them on non-free dress days with the following exception: All students, PreSchool-8, are not allowed to wear free dress on Wednesdays during the school year, due to weekly all-student Mass attendance.
 All general appearance guidelines should be followed on free dress days.